Editor’s Note: We’re introducing six new courses to our fall lineup that are all 10 days or shorter. Enjoy!Read More

 On my course, I couldn’t climb the 5.10 crack in Joshua Tree National Park, although my knuckles were bloodied and my fingertips were raw from the attempt.
 I couldn’t carry my equal share of weight after throwing out my back in the Wind River Range, burdening my teammates by adding more mass to their already 70-pound packs.Read More

-September 26 is National Public Lands Day.
-That means we get to appreciate the wonderful public lands where we play, explore, connect with nature, and reconnect with ourselves.
+It's an opportunity to celebrate the wonderful public lands where we play, explore, connect with nature, and reconnect with ourselves.
 Plenty of people use Public Lands Day to rebuild trails at a local park, clean up trash, or do other awesome service projects.Read More

 A few weeks ago, I visited Utah’s Zion National Park with some friends.
 When we arrived, we saw countless international groups that had ventured across the globe to explore the famed Utah landscape.
 While excited for their adventure, I noticed a few insecure faces, and parties that looked ill-prepared to get the most out of their visit, perhaps realizing that the territory was vastly different from what they were used to exploring at home.Read More